Saint Louis University's travel program and its related policies exist for the greater benefit of all SLU travelers and the University in partnership.

 - Description indicating the business purpose of the expenditure

-$50 limit for gifts and memorials (e.g. flowers on the occasion of birth, death or illness) to employees or their families.
-University departments should be encouraged to continue maintaining employee funded "flower funds" to pay for these gifts.
+$100 limit for gifts and memorials (e.g. flowers on the occasion of birth, death, illness or retirement) to employees or their families.
+University departments should be encouraged to continue maintaining employee-funded "flower funds" to pay for these gifts.
 University funds can supplement these gifts.
 These expenditures are unallowable on sponsored agreements.

 Employee Appreciation Events

 $50 limit per employee for the following events: Christmas parties, retirement parties and recognition for tasks beyond normal job duties (e.g. participation on a special task force).
 These expenditures are unallowable on sponsored agreements.

 - Meals and/or entertainment solely between or among employees except in unusual circumstances and with the specific approval of either the respective dean or associate vice president.

 - Payments for employees to attend University-sponsored social events

 - Cost of personal celebrations such as birthdays, promotions, showers and administrative professional's week including decorations, flowers or gifts

 Travel expenses for a personal portion of a trip when combined with business travel or for a spouse, companion or family member are not reimbursable.
 The corporate card may not be used to pay for any personal/vacation travel expenses.